Vinblastine is a type of chemotherapy. You might have it as a treatment for a number of different types of cancer.

 Tell your doctor or nurse if you’re feeling depressed.
 They can arrange for you to talk to someone and give treatment if necessary.

-You may find you have changes to your reflexes.
+Reflexes are an automatic response to something.
+Your body does these without you having to think about it.
+Vinblastine can cause changes or a loss of reflexes.
 For example, your knee may not jerk when you tap the knee tendon.

 This treatment can cause pain in your muscles, bones or where the tumour site is.
 Let your doctor or nurse know if you have it so that they can give you painkillers.